Summer is upon us and many new and exciting happenings continue at The PRS Group!

 NEW RISK REPORT

-First up, we have all new and original political and country risk reports for February.
+First up, we have all new and original political and country risk reports for June – a very busy month!

 PRS’ new country risk software is complete!
 PRS2017 is an upgraded version of the proprietary database and data analysis software that is a vital tool in the formulation of our risk assessments.
 The software provides our analysts with ready access to tens of thousands of data points that can be used to determine baseline levels of country risk, inform the calculation of regime probabilities and risk trajectories that are central components of the Coplin-O’Leary methodology, and alert analysts to changes in economic conditions that could impact risk levels in each of the 100 Political Risk Services (PRS) countries covered.

 We are extremely enthusiastic about our recent efforts to develop our longstanding data series into new products that will aid our clients in the investment and academic fields.

 To this end, PRS is branching out into the field of artificial intelligence (AI) – a natural progression since our data has been used in a variety of ways by institutional investors and leading academics for decades.

 In June, we visited Queen’s University and Innovation Park for discussions and to have a first-hand look at the facilities.
 We also had a series of very productive and encouraging meetings with faculty, researchers, and others in the fields of computer analytics, business and economics, and political science.
 Private sector representatives were also in attendance from the banking and insurance community in Toronto.
 Everyone is enthusiastic and we’re all moving forward!
 Look for more news on this front in the coming months.